 Butkara Stupa Location

-Butkara stupa is located at around 2 kms Saidu Sharif in Mingora City Swat.
+Butkara stupa is located at around 2 km Saidu Sharif in Mingora City Swat.

 Butkara Stupa History

-The nearby Greek fortress of Barikot is also considered modern.
+Additionally, the nearby Greek fortress of Barikot is also recognized as a contemporary structure.

 Coins and Data at Butkara Stupa